 Where there is no written agreement the accelerated possession claim route is not available and a non-accelerated claim for possession of land is required.
 It might be that this makes little difference to a landlord other than the fact that at least one hearing will be required.
 Witness statements should be filed and served before the hearing confirming the details and background and setting out why there is no copy of the written agreement, or why one was never drafted in the first place.
 In many cases the judge will make a possession order at that stage and the usual court process will then apply including the need to apply for a Warrant of Possession of Land (bailiffs warrant) if the tenant does not leave by the date ordered by the court.

 One of the additional items that landlords and agents should keep in mind in these situations is taking extra care to ensure that the section 21 notice served is actually valid.
 Usually the written agreement will set out important terms including the name of the tenant, whether there is a deposit and, if there is a deposit, the amount of that deposit.
 Issuing a claim in these circumstances means that care must be taken at the very outset to ensure that the section 21 notice is valid.
 For tenancies post 1st October 2015 this means that landlords and agents must consider and ensure that items such as gas safety certificates and how to rent booklets are dealt with before they service of any notice.
 Deposits must also be registered and prescribed information provided before any notice is served.
-We have blogged separately regarding these issues and the post 1st October 2015 changes which are summarized here.

 • Enter into a written agreement with any tenant and be sure to retain a copy;